-Think of it this way – you are already an expert in your own field, whatever that may happen to be.
-You are probably not an expert, however, in the world of career development and advancement.
+Think of it this way – you’re already an expert in your own field, whatever that may be.
+You’re probably not an expert, however, in the world of career development and advancement.
 Unless you work in this field, you may not know the ins and outs of how people get raises, find new positions, and continue to move forward as the years go by.
 It would be a shame to have your career get stuck in ‘neutral’ simply because you weren’t willing to contact a career coach to help you take the next step.

-If you decide that you are going to pursue a raise in your current organization, one of the best things you can do is to be positive about the company and your experience.
-During the meeting with your boss, make it clear that you like working for this company, and you would like to keep working there for many years to come.
+If you decide you’re going to pursue a raise in your current organization, one of the best things you can do is to be positive about the company and your experience.
+During the meeting with your boss, make it clear that you like working for this company and you want to keep working there for many years to come.
 Framing the conversation in a positive manner will help you come to a successful outcome in the end.

 This is a place where many raise-seekers go wrong.
-Negotiations regarding salary often turn negative quite quickly, with the employee taking the classic ‘give me more money or I’ll leave’ approach.
-This is a poor choice, as your boss is going to feel like you are looking for a way to get out.
-Don’t give off that impression.
-Make it plain that you want to stay with the company, but that you feel like you are worth more money for the work you do and the value you add.
+Negotiations regarding salary often turn negative quickly, with the employee taking the classic ‘give me more money or I’ll leave’ approach.
+This usually doesn’t work.
+Make it plain that you want to stay with the company, but that you feel you’re worth more money for the work you do and the value you add.

 It’s Not a Charity

-Another common mistake which is made by countless employees is trying to make management feel bad for their situation.
-For instance, you may decide that you are going to go to your boss and tell him or her that you can’t pay your bills on the salary you currently receive.
-While it might sound harsh, your bills are not their problem.
-They want to pay you a salary which they deem to be fair, based on your skills, education, contributions to the business, and more.
+Another common mistake made by countless employees is trying to make management feel bad for their situation.
+For example, you may decide you want to tell your boss that you can’t pay your bills on your current salary.
+It might sound harsh, your bills aren’t their problem.
+They want to pay you a salary they deem to be fair, based on your skills, education, contributions to the business, and more.
 As you negotiate a new rate, stick to the facts about what you bring to the company and forget about the rest.